Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Get-AzADServicePrincipal.md

 # Get-AzADServicePrincipal

 ## SYNOPSIS
-List entities from service principals or get entity from service principals by key
+Lists entities from service principals or get entity from service principals by key

 ## SYNTAX